quii/learn-go-with-tests/intro-to-acceptance-tests.md

 The term "black-box" refers to the idea that the test code has no access to the internals of the system, it can only use its public interface and make assertions on the behaviours it observes.
 This means they can only test the system as a whole.

 This is an advantageous trait because it means the tests exercise the system the same as a user would, it can't use any special workarounds that could make a test pass, but not actually prove what you need to prove.
-This is similar to the principle of preferring your unit test files to live inside a separate test package, for example, `package mypkg_test` rather than `package mypg`.
+This is similar to the principle of preferring your unit test files to live inside a separate test package, for example, `package mypkg_test` rather than `package mypkg`.

 ### Benefits of acceptance tests